 - I first started with this Instant Pot cooking times printable which helped me gage how long I should cook meat in the Instant Pot

 Then I needed one for beans too so this printable bean cooking times for pressure cookers was created as well which helped when I made my Instant Pot baked beans without soaking them ahead of time….game changer!!

 I used many of the Instant Pot cooking times listed on the Instant Pot website sharing how long to cook both fresh and frozen vegetables.

-So first we’ll share this printable Instant Pot vegetable cook times sheet here ——> Steaming vegetables in the Instant Pot
+So first we’ll share this printable ——> Steaming vegetables in the Instant Pot

-If you’re new to using your fancy pressure cooker here is a post on how to use an Instant Pot you can start out with.
+- If you’re new to using your fancy pressure cooker we speak regular in our recipes on how to use an Instant Pot you can start out with.

 There are a few things you should remember when you are steaming vegetables in your Instant Pot or pressure cooker.

 - Use a trivet or vegetable steamer (this one is my favorite one)

 I just bought these small oven mitts made specifically for the Instant Pot which enables me to lift steaming baskets and pots out easily without burning myself (super cheap & so worth it)

 - Always put 1.5-2 c. of water in the bottom (essentially you’re steaming them)